 Other Agreements

-All MRU Department of Education teacher candidates will complete a Confidentiality Agreement, fill out a Driver Waiver and a Model Release form.
-All documents will be shared digitally with TCs in December.
+All MRU Department of Education teacher candidates will complete a Confidentiality Agreement, fill out a the Department of Education's Academic Advisor.

+Driver Waiver and a Model Release form.
+All documents were shared digitally with TCs in September by